Malted Chocolate Chip Cookie Bars Recipe

 5 from 1 vote

-Sharing my favorite chocolate chip cookie bars today!
-My Vanilla Malted Chocolate Chip Cookie Bars Recipe are the perfect goodie to treat your family and friends!
+These chocolate chip cookie bars are rich, sweet packed with chocolate and great for any party!
+My Vanilla Malted Chocolate Chip Cookie Bars Recipe are simple to make and they’re the perfect bar to make for your family and friends!

 chocolate chip cookie bars on cake stand